ayush4460/Snapchat-Face-Filter/README.md

    - On the web page, you will see a variety of face filters.
    - Click on a filter to apply it to the camera feed.
+   - Swiping the filter will also apply it to the camera feed.

+   - For Swipe functionality, follow these steps:
+   1) Click `Ctrl+Shift+i` in the keyboard to open Console
+   2) Now, Click `Ctrl+Shift+m` in the keyboard to open Toggle Device Toolbar
+   3) On the top, Select `Dimensions -> Click on any device mentioned there`
+   4) Hover on the filters and `Swipe right or left` to apply that filter to the camera feed

 5. **Capture an image:**